henryfjordan/django_beginnings/README.rst

 djangotut
 ==============================

 This is a site built to learn to use Django.
 I started with a cookiecutter django template and added the blog functionality.
+I also added social media account integration.